 The Old Town Hall, located on the Green next to the Congregational Church, is a circa 1830 brick building that is used by the Sharon Historical Society for displays and meetings.
 The building lacks environmental controls.
 If these systems were installed, it would stabilize the Historical Society's collections and provide additional meeting space for the town.
 The 2018 inspection of the building surmised that it is in good condition for its age and style.
 However, the existing handicap access ramp has caused water damage to the building's adjacent wooden beam.
 Work for the Old Town Hall/Sharon Historical Society Museum includes replacing rotting beams and floor joists (\$24,518) and replacing the south exterior asphalt ramp (\$34,640), both of which are high priority projects.
 A \$17,320 matching grant from the Vermont Arts Council has been awarded to cover half of the estimated cost of the ramp.
-The remainder of the ramp work and the cost of the beams and joists will come from the town's General Fund.
+Funding for the remainder of the ramp work and the cost of the beams and joists is undetermined at time of writing.